-While preserving a lock of their 7 year old daughter’s hair in wax (customary in the 1800’s), the dress of Henry’s beloved wife Fanny caught fire and engulfed her in flames.
+Here’s the story: While preserving a lock of their 7 year old daughter’s hair in wax (customary in the 1800’s – as were large dresses with hoop skirts) the dress of Henry’s beloved wife Fanny caught fire and engulfed her in flames.
 Henry threw himself on his wife in an attempt to extinguish the flames, burning his face, neck and arms.
 She died the next day and was buried on their wedding anniversary.
 Henry was too badly burned to attend the funeral.
 A year later, his son suffered a life-threatening injury fighting in the American Civil War.

 In deep despair, on December 25, 1864, Henry wrote,